Roger Hunt and Marianne Suhr, foreword by Kevin McCloud, published by Frances Lincoln

-Old House Handbook is a completely authoritative guide to how to look after your old house – whether it's a timber framed medieval cottage, an eighteenth century urban terrace or an example of Victorian or Edwardian speculative development.
+This fully revised and updated bestseller is the authoritative guide on how to look after your old house – whether it is a timber-framed medieval cottage, an eighteenth-century town house or a Victorian or Edwardian terrace.

-Taking the lead from the conservation approach of the Society for the Protection of Ancient Buildings (who have approved and authorised this volume), the approach is one of respect, restraint and repair rather than ‘restoration' which can so easily and permanently destroy the rich historical legacy of any old building.
+Written in association with The Society for the Protection of Ancient Buildings, the authors’ approach is one of respect, restraint and repair rather than ‘restoration’, which can so easily and permanently destroy the special qualities of an old building.

-From the foundations to the roof, from the need for modern services to the maintenance of traditional paintwork and finishes, from windows and doors to breathability and damp in walls and floors, this book provides richly and deeply informed practical guidance.
-It is essential reading for anyone with an old house in need of any kind of repair or maintenance.
+From the foundations to the roof, from the need for modern services to traditional paintwork and finishes, from windows and doors to breathability and damp in walls and floors, this handbook provides informed practical guidance.
+It is essential reading on maintenance and repair for all those with an old house.

-Rural Britain: Then & Now celebrates all aspects of Britain’s rural life, past and present, drawing on the remarkable resource of the Francis Frith Collection, a photographic archive of Britain, providing a continuous record of change from Victorian times to the 1960s.
+Offering a fascinating and immensely readable overview of the British countryside and illustrated by both vintage and current photography, Rural Britain: Then & Now celebrates all aspects of Britain’s rural life, past and present.
+The book draws on the remarkable resource of the Francis Frith Collection, a photographic archive of Britain, providing a continuous record of change from Victorian times to the 1960s.

 In 1860, Francis Frith began to take photographs of popular tourist destinations around Britain, so holidaymakers could take home souvenirs of their visit.
 Over the next 50 years he and his team of photographers took thousands of photographs – windmills to castles, village frolics to carts, nothing was missed by the camera, and the resulting archive is not only a record of a century of social change, but a vivid and informative glimpse into Britain’s past.

-Pairing the Frith images with contemporary photographs by Edward Parker and other talented modern interpreters of the countryside, conveys the uncanny feeling of looking back through a much loved relative’s photo album.
+Pairing the Frith images with contemporary photographs by talented modern interpreters of the countryside, conveys the uncanny feeling of looking back through a much loved relative’s photo album.
 Here is the essence of rural Britain, without the diatribes or the sugar coating.

-Villages of England captures a way of life shaped by conflicting forces of change and tradition, with perfect vistas and historic details.
-Roger Hunt provides a sympathetic and very readable account of the evolution of the village as part of English history.
-He explains the profound effects of the Black Death and Industrial Revolution as well as revealing fascinating local legends and events.
+Capturing a way of life shaped by conflicting forces of change and tradition, with perfect vistas and historic details, the book provides a sympathetic and very readable account of the evolution of the village as part of English history.
+It explains the profound effects of the Black Death and Industrial Revolution as well as revealing fascinating local legends and events.

 Today's surviving beauty and variety is shown to be the result of layers of custom and changing circumstance, while local character is evoked by the surrounding countryside and choice of building materials.